AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/cohort-table/cohort-analysis.md

 ### Churn Table

-A Churn cohort is the inverse of a retention table and shows the visitor who fell out or never met the return criteria for your cohort over time.
+A Churn cohort is the inverse of a retention table and shows the visitors who fell out or never met the return criteria for your cohort over time.
 You can include up to 3 metrics and up to 10 segments.

 ![](assets/churn-report.png)